 Avoid Overfeeding, As Pitties Are Susceptible To Joint Issues

-For example, many pit bulls develop dysplasia or the hips or elbows, and this is most common among dogs that are overweight.
-Overweight pits may also suffer from diabetes or arthritis, so be sure to keep their weight in the proper range.
+For example, many pit bulls develop dysplasia of the hips or elbows, and this is most common among dogs who are overweight.
+Overweight pits may also develop things like pancreatitis or arthritis, so be sure to keep your pibble’s weight in the proper range.

-Pit bulls also tend to have ravenous appetites, so you’ll want to measure their food carefully and keep the treats to a minimum.
-Don’t let those beggers convince you to feed them twice!
+Pit bulls also tend to have ravenous appetites, so you’ll want to measure your dog’s food carefully.
 Most adult pit bulls require somewhere between 800 and 1800 calories each day, but consult your veterinarian to determine your dog’s exact needs.

 Watch Out For Food Gobbling!

 The gusto with which pit bulls feed can cause them to swallow significant quantities of air with their food.